xan105/node-processMonitor/README.md

 	`filterWindowsNoise` / `filterUsualProgramLocations` can still be used.<br/>
 	Previously mentioned limitation(s) still apply.

-❌ On failure `ERR_WQL_QUERY_FAILED` the event sink will be closed.<br/>
-If you want to try again to subscribe you will need to re-open the event sink with `createEventSink`.

 ✔️ Return a non-blocking async event emitter ([emittery](https://github.com/sindresorhus/emittery)):

 ```js